jimaginary/ELECHONS/README.md

 This is a repo for my electrical engineering honours thesis at UNSW.
 The subject matter is graph signal processing.

-## Reproduce Figs
+## Reproducing Figures
-To reproduce the figures in the Thesis A report:
+To reproduce the figures in the Thesis A report you will have to
 1. Clone this repository
 2. Navigate to ELECHONS/code
 ```